-All over the country right now, students are preparing to sit their final Year 12 exams.
+All over the country right now, students are sitting their final Year 12 exams.
 Whether it’s the HSC, SACE, WACE, VCE, QCS, NTCET, TASC or any other bizarre combination of letters, to some, it can feel like nothing else in the world matters except the result that turns up in December.

 There’s a secret though.
 Well, it’s not really a secret.
 It’s something that’s yelled very loudly at Year 12 students over and over again by teachers and parents and cousins and family friends but they don’t listen because it sounds like a lie.

 It’s going to be okay no matter what.

 You tried your best, sure.
 But… how do we put this?

 In the long run, the mark you get means very, very little.
 Strangers on the street won’t stop you and demand you tell them your final result.
 You don’t have to wear it as a badge until the day you die.
 In fact, anyone you do tell will forget anyway because it’s so ridiculously insignificant.